 On 24 February 2022, the Department of Commerce's Bureau of Industry and Security ("BIS") issued a Final Rule, Implementation of Sanctions Against Russia Under the Export Administration Regulations (EAR) (the "Russia Final Rule"), which significantly expands existing export controls on Russia.
-In addition, the Russia Final Rule "imposes comprehensive export, reexport and transfer (in country) restrictions" on the Donetsk and Luhansk regions, which align with existing restrictions on the Crimea region of Ukraine and imposes a policy of denial to license applications for all three regions.
+In addition, the Russia Final Rule "imposes comprehensive export, reexport and transfer (in country) restrictions" on the Donetsk and Luhansk regions, which align with existing restrictions on the Crimea region of Ukraine and imposes a policy of denial to license applications for all three regions (collectively, the "Covered Regions of Ukraine").